LovelaceAcademy/nix-templates/README.md

 It depends on the template:

-- hix, pix: you'll need at least 8GB RAM and 10GB HDD
+- hix, hor, pix: you'll need at least 8GB RAM and 10GB HDD
 - hix-plutus, pix-ctl: you'll need at least 16GB RAM (for HDD) or 12GB RAM (for SSD).
 At least 20GB of available space.

 ### Why it take soo long to build?